PauseAI/pauseai-website/src/posts/dangerous-capabilities.md

 description: The more powerful AI becomes in specific domains, the larger the risks become.
 ---

+In this article, we'll discuss:

+- Which AI capabilities can be dangerous
+- How we can prevent these capabilities from appearing or spreading
+- What the policy implications are

-As AI models become more powerful, they become more dangerous.
+As AI models become more powerful and useful, they also become more dangerous.
 So at which point should we proceed with caution?
 One particular threshold that is often mentioned, is AGI - or Artificial General Intelligence.
 There's a lot of debate about what AGI exactly means.
 Some say it's when AI can do all the cognitive tasks that humans can.